thesold/laravel-media-manager/README.md

 ## Usage

 The package includes all routes, middleware and controllers to enable the Vue media library.
+Simply install [thesold/vue-media-manager](https://github.com/thesold/vue-media-manager) and follow the instructions to specify your Laravl Media Manager URL.

 ## Support